uche1207/olympic-medals-analysis/README.md

 # Rio 2016 Olympics Medals Analysis

+## Project Overview
 This project analyses the medal results from the **Rio 2016 Olympic Games** using **base R**.
-It includes data processing, visualisation, and summary statistics for all countries.
+I processed the data, created visualisations and summarised key statistics for all countries.

-## Description
+## Analysis Highlights

-The analysis includes:

-- **Total medal counts by country**
+- Total medal counts by country
-- **Top 10 medal-winning countries**
+- Top 10 medal-winning countries
-- **Stacked bar chart showing Gold, Silver, Bronze medals per country**
+- Stacked bar chart showing Gold, Silver and Bronze medals for each country

 ## Key Insights

-- The **United States** won the highest number of medals overall.
+- The **United States** won the highest total number of medals
-- Top-performing countries are highlighted in the Top 10 chart.
+- The Top 10 chart highlights the best performing countries
-- The stacked bar chart shows the breakdown of Gold, Silver, and Bronze medals for all countries.
+- The stacked bar chart shows the distribution of Gold, Silver and Bronze medals across all countries

+## Author
+**Uche Dumzo-Ajufo**
+MSc Data Science, University of Sheffield